 Fast forward twenty years.

 Here is our current piggy bank.
-It is a pickle jar with a slit carved in the lid.
-Glorious.
+It is a pickle jar with a slot carved in the lid.
 I found it when I was 15, the day I inherited my big brother’s room.
 Sadly, it was not full when I found it.
 Thanks, bro.

-I was never good at saving up until D and I started our Financial Peace University journey.
-Also, I rarely carried cash before that.
+I was never good at saving up until we got serious about our money together in 2010.
+I rarely carried cash before that.

 I discovered a BONUS benefit to carrying cash – my piggy bank was filling up quickly.
 Pretty soon I had Hawaii on my mind.
 Then we cashed it in – aaaaand I dialed my vacation aspirations down a notch.